There are over a thousand known species of

 forming a mentum or 'chin' which often houses

-For convenience, we consider cultural advice
+For simplicity, we give cultural advice

-under three headings.
+under three of the most common headings.

 New Guinea plants.